smphp/GlyphsSDK/GlyphsFileFormat.md

-# Glyphs File Format Version 1
+# Glyphs File Format, Version 1
-Glyphs stores data using the Apple property list format.
-It saves the "old style text" format as it save a lot space.
-The XML based flavor is also supported.
-So the files can be view sand edited with any text editor.
-Please have a look a existing file for details.
+Glyphs stores data using the Apple property list (plist) format.
+It saves its files in plaintext format, because it saves a lot of space, but the XML-based flavour is also supported.
+So, the files can be viewed and edited with any text editor.
+Open an existing `.glyphs` file to see how it works.

 ## Top Level Elements
 The XML file contains a dictionary with the following structure.
-The elements with child elements are usually a `list` of `dict`s.
+The elements with child elements are usually a `list` of `dict` elements.

 * DisplayStrings `list`
 * classes `list`: OpenType classes.